-While Frohlich et al. (2004) consider both intermediate ("accountability principle") and egalitarian positions, they do not consider the libertarian position, i.e., the normative stance that considers all determinants of initial incomes as fair.
+While Frohlich et al. (2004) distinguish between intermediate ("accountability principle") and egalitarian positions, they do not consider the libertarian position, i.e., the normative stance that in this context classifies all determinants of initial incomes as fair.
 In fact, due to the experimental setup, they cannot distinguish between equitable and libertarian dictators.
 This is the case since the initial allocations in Frohlich et al. (2004) are exclusively determined by the discretionary choices of participants.
 Therefore, a choice to leave this initial allocation unaltered is predicted by both the accountability principle and the libertarian position.
 This insight highlights the importance of a sufficiently rich income-generating process in the production phase, including variation in both f and u, to discriminate between different fairness positions.

 Let us illustrate this issue more generally.
-First, consider a situation where the participants are identical with respect to both their discretionary production choices (f) and their exogenously assigned circumstances (u).
+First, consider a situation where the participants are identical with respect to both production (f) and their circumstances other than productivity (u).
 In this case, egalitarian, libertarian, and intermediate fairness positions imply the same fair distribution: both participants get an equal share of the total income.
-Second, consider a situation where the participants make different discretionary choices (f) but face the same circumstances (u).
-In this case, libertarian and intermediate fairness positions imply the same fair distribution: both participants receive rewards in proportion to their discretionary choices.
+Second, consider a situation where the participants have different production (f) but face the same circumstances (u).
+In this case, libertarian and intermediate fairness positions imply the same fair distribution: both participants receive rewards in proportion to their production.
 On the contrary, the egalitarian position would demand equal splits.
 This situation echoes the experimental set-up in Frohlich et al. (2004) and illustrates why the authors cannot distinguish between intermediate and libertarian positions.
-The lack of variation in non-discretionary circumstances leads to the congruence of intermediate and libertarian decisions.
-Third, consider a situation where the participants make the same discretionary choices (f) but differ in their exogenously assigned circumstances (u).
+The lack of variation in other factors than production leads to the congruence of intermediate and libertarian decisions.
+Third, consider a situation where the participants have the same production (f) but differ in their exogenously assigned circumstances (u).
 In this case, egalitarian and intermediate positions imply the same fair distribution: both participants get an equal share of the total income.
 On the contrary, the libertarian position would still demand maintaining the initial income distribution.
 Finally, consider a situation where the participants differ along both dimensions f and u.
-In this case, the predictions of all fairness positions differ, except for the unlikely case where discretionary choices and rates of return are inversely related to yield an initial distribution of perfect equality.
+In this case, the predictions of all fairness positions differ, except for the unlikely case where productivity and rates of return are inversely related to yield an initial distribution of perfect equality.